 If you’ve been following along with the LIVESTRONG.COM 30-Day Squat Challenge, you’ve officially made it to week 2!
-If not, catch up here.
+(If not, start from the beginning and go at your own pace.)
 You might feel a little sore, and that’s OK.
 Be proud of yourself for the progress you’ve made so far.

 Video of the Day

 You may have heard the saying, “You can’t get the butt you want by sitting on the one you have.”
 And while that’s pretty much true, there are three ways to improve your booty that may actually involve sitting down.
 Here they are:

 Just as abs are made in the kitchen, so is your booty.
 You’re doing a lot of squats, working up a sweat and really taxing your muscles, so you need to fuel your body properly.

 While all macronutrients (carbs, fat and protein) play an important role in a solid nutrition plan, if a bodacious backside is your primary goal, focus on upping and improving your protein and fat intake.
 Generally, the ratio you want to aim for is 40 percent carbohydrates, 30 percent fat and 30 percent protein.
 But every body is different, so you may need to play around with your ratio a bit.

 That doesn’t give you license to eat steaks and cheese all day, though (don’t we wish)!
 Make sure they’re coming from quality sources.
 For protein, which helps rebuild muscle, go for eggs, chicken and salmon (or quinoa, lentils and almonds if you’re a vegetarian).
 For fat, opt for avocados, coconut oil, olive oil, nuts and seeds.

 Read more: 20 Best Muscle-Building Foods